AAE Distance Graduate Education

 In addition to the non-thesis MSAA degree, it is possible to pursue advanced studies relevant to aerospace engineering and earn an Interdisciplinary Master of Science in Engineering or a Master of Science degree from Purdue with a concentration in Aeronautics and Astronautics (see the Master of Science in Engineering Plan of Study for more details).
 You can also take graduate classes in a non-degree status to improve your knowledge in an area of interest; courses taken under non-degree status can be transferred to your degree if the grades are B or higher.

 The School is excited about this opportunity to reach students through distance education.
-With our history of quality education, we are confident that our school's participation with Purdue Engineering Online will be a benefit to all participants.
+With our history of quality education, we are confident that our school's participation with Purdue Online Learning will be a benefit to all participants.

 Current and prospective distance education course offerings in the disciplinary areas for the AAE degree include the following courses.
 Courses from other Schools and Departments deemed appropriate for AAE students also appear below.
 Courses chosen for a student's plan of study must be approved by the student's advisory committee.